rexhip/rexhip/docs/Readme.md

+Hi there!
+I am working new version, beta is ready for testing.
+Please have a look at: http://codeberg.org/rexhip/rexhip-siemens/

 <img src="/docs/flags/ukraine.svg.png" height="25"> <img src="/docs/flags/palestine.svg.png" height="25"> <img src="/docs/flags/sudan.svg.png" height="25"> Please consider make a donation to a organisation that support Ukraine, Gaza or Sudan.
 The devastation is immense and the reconstruction will take decades.

 ### Extended modbus library for Siemens PLC's.